venkatbalajim-zoro/ems_backend/README.md

-# Employee Management System
+# Employee Management System (Backend)

 ## Overview

-This is a backend project built to learn the Go programming language.
-It manages employees and departments using a simple microservices setup.
+This project is the backend application of an Employee Management System built using Go.
+It manages employees and departments using a microservices architecture.

 ## Key Features

-- **Microservices Architecture** – Each service handles a specific part of the system.
+- **Microservices Architecture** – Each service handles a specific functionality of the system.
-- **Gin Framework** – Fast and easy routing and logging.
+- **Gin Framework** – Fast and intuitive routing with built-in logging.
-- **MySQL** – Used as the main database.
+- **MySQL** – Main relational database for persistent data storage.
-- **GORM** – ORM library for easy database interaction.
+- **GORM** – Go ORM library for easy database interactions.
-- **JWT Authentication** – Secures routes with token-based login.
+- **JWT Authentication** – Secure API endpoints with token-based authentication.
-- **CRUD Operations** – Create, read, update, and delete employees and departments.
+- **CRUD Operations** – Full support for creating, reading, updating, and deleting employees and departments.
-- **Middleware** - JWT auth token verification.
+- **Middleware** – JWT token verification for route protection.
-- **gRPC Communication** - Intercommunication between services for token verification.
+- **gRPC Communication** – Services interact securely for token verification.

-## Future Plans

-- Reading CSV file for adding and updating multiple records of data.
-- Use Go concurrency to improve performance.
-- Advanced logging for debugging and monitoring API requests.
-- Testing and benchmarking in all modules.
-- Build a simple frontend UI for users.
+- **CSV File Handling** – Upload and download CSV files for batch data operations.
+- **Table-Driven Testing** – Comprehensive tests with multiple scenarios to ensure reliability.

 ## Project Goals

-This project is designed to:
+This project aims to:

-- Help me practice Go for backend development.
+- Practice Go programming for backend development.
-- Understand how microservices work.
+- Understand and implement microservices architecture.
-- Learn how to build secure and scalable APIs.
+- Build secure and scalable APIs.

-## Note
+## Getting Started

-- This project is still in development. <br>
-- Contributions or suggestions are welcome! <br>
+- Contributions and suggestions are welcome!
-- Please contact me via m.venkatbalaji@moneyforward.co.jp <br>
+- For questions or collaboration, please contact me at: m.venkatbalaji@moneyforward.co.jp
-- Thank you for visiting my repository :)
+- Thank you for visiting my repository!